solipsis-project/solipsis-project.github.io/_posts/2023-2-15-decomposition.md

 layout: post
 title:  "Decomposition (Or, What do AI art, Unity games, and Toupées all have in common?)"
 categories: [AI]
 excerpt: "What makes someone good at using generative AI?
-How does the incentives around generative AI influence its perception? (which in turn, influences policy)"
+How does the incentives around generative AI influence its perception? (which in turn, influences policy) The third in a series of posts exploring the ramifications of generative AI."
 ---

 (This is the third in a series of posts exploring the ramifications of generative AI.)